|San José State University|

-It is widely believed that all nucleons attract each other.
+In the conventional model of nuclei it is asserted that all nucleons attract each other.
 This notion was promoted by Werner Heisenberg in the 1930's after the neutron was discovered.
 According to Heisenberg a proton and a neutron were the same particle; a neutron was just a proton with its electric charge turned off.
 The term "nucleon" was coined to cover both the neutron and proton.
 Heisenberg's view that a neutron and proton were the same particle fell out of favor but his notion that all nucleons attract each other continued.

 The picture is complicated by there being two types of interactions involved.
 Nucleons form spin pairs; i.e., neutron-neutron, proton-proton and neutron-proton spin pairs.
 All three involve a positive amount of binding energy (mass deficit) and therefore constitute attractions.
 But spin pair formation is exclusive in the sense that a neutron can form a spin pair with only one other neutron and with only one proton.
-The other type of interaction is through the strong force per se and it is not exclusive.
+The other type of interaction is through a force based on a type of charge and it is not exclusive.

 The binding energy involved in spin pair formation is on the order of two to three million electron volts (MeV).
-The interaction between two nucleons through the strong force is far less.
-Therefore in small nuclides the structure is dominated by the interactions involving spin pair formation.
-But in larger nuclides the large number of interactions involving the strong force becomes dominant.
+The interaction between two nucleons through the charge force is far less, about 1/3 MeV.
+Therefore in small nuclides the structure is dominated by the energies involving spin pair formation.
+But in larger nuclides the large number of interactions involving the charge-based force becomes dominant.

-When two particles exert an attractive force on each other and they move together there is a loss of potential energy.
-If two particles exert a repulsive force on each other and they move together there is a gain in potential energy.
-Thus a repulsion between particles corresponds to a decrease in binding energy whereas an attraction corresponds to an increase in binding energy.
+When two particles exert an attractive force on each other and they move toward each other there is a loss of potential energy.
+If two particles exert a repulsive force on each other and they are forced toward each other there is a gain in potential energy.
+Thus a repulsion between particles corresponds to a decrease in binding energy whereas an attraction corresponds to an increase in binding energy

 The incremental binding energy of a neutron pair is the binding energy of a nuclide less the binding energy of a nuclide with one less neutron pair (two less neutrons).
 This is the first difference.
 The second difference corresponds to the slope of the relationship between incremental binding energy and the number of neutron pairs in the nuclide.